< SEE ALL POSTS

 When the smoke clears, a salon/spa can’t compensate the right people well if the wrong people are sapping cash flow.
 More importantly, we are able to address … and eliminate … the ceiling that stylists and spa technicians hit when they’re booked solid.
 It’s simply about looking at compensation differently and understanding the inherent limitations of commission pay.

 For over 22 years, Strategies has been teaching and coaching a compensation system called Team-Based Pay.
 It is not “controversial” as many people say.
 Salon/spa payrolls that are unsustainable – that’s controversial.
 Salon/spas going out of business because they “grew broke” – that’s controversial.

 You can download a free Team-Based Pay White Paper report here.
 You’ll learn the in’s-and-out’s of the program and read testimonials from owners just like you that are thriving (their staff too) with Team-Based Pay.

 The question, “What’s a good commission rate?” is a symptom of a problem.

 It’s feeding the defections to booth rental and suites.
 Asking the right question and understanding commission alternatives will stir things up.
 (And no, “what are the advantages of salon commission vs. booth rental” is not the right question either.)

 Things need to get stirred up if salons and spas are to succeed and good employees can earn great pay for great work.
 BUT … owners need to learn how to run their companies differently.
 Do your research.
 Call for a comp coach call.
 Open up to new thinking that works and end the insane cycle of “who gets what piece.”

-In addition to the free white paper download above, you can also learn about Team-Based Pay at the four-day Strategies Incubator Seminar.
+You can also learn Team-Based Pay at our flagship four-day seminar, the Strategies Incubator, on May 22-26, 2016 at our Business Academy in Centerbrook, CT.
 We usually sell out, so reserve your seat now!